alejandrodmg/beta-burst-modeling/README.md

-# beta-burst-modeling
+# Volitional Stopping is Preceded by a Transient Beta Oscillation

-Code repository for paper: "Volitional stopping is preceded by a transient beta oscillation".
+Code for ML analyses will be provided soon.